 A few years back I had lunch with a colleague who is also a couples therapist.
-In our conversation about the challenges of helping couples realize what is fundamental for a healthy relationship, my friend sited these five elements.
+In our conversation about the challenges of helping couples realize what is fundamental for a healthy relationship, my friend cited these five foundations of a good relationship.
 He thought it came from Bill O’Hanlon but I haven’t been able to find the original source.
-When I bring them up in marital counseling they never fail to motivate a thoughtful discussion:
+When I bring them up in marital counseling they never fail to motivate a thoughtful discussion.